 N o Issues identified CoA F No Compon ent / Classific ation Depart ment within the Munici pality Impact of the finding Adjus ted (Yes/ No) Affec ting Audit Repo rt?
 Raise d In 2022/ 23?
 Adjust ment Jnl require d Risk Leve I Root cause AG recommend ation Remedial Actions/Cor rective Measures.
-Consequ ence Manage ment Respon sible person (Entity) Validati on of inform ation Due date Progres s POE (INTER NAL AUDIT) from WIP to the movable register rather than immovable register as per normal.
-Movable and immovable assets - Differences between the AFS and fixed or movable asset register audit finding CoA F 16 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Medi um Manageme nt did not adequately review the reported information as to ensure that it agrees with the supporting schedules to the reported information on the AFS Management should perform proper review of the Annual Financial Statements (AFS) and Related Notes to ensure accuracy and fair presentation of the AFS Management twill correct the identified misstatements by: 1.
+Consequ ence Manage ment Respon sible person (Entity) Validati on of inform ation Due date Progres s POE (INTER NAL AUDIT) caused by an item which was capitalised from WIP to the movable register rather than immovable register as per normal.
+Movable and immovable assets - Differences between the AFS and fixed or movable asset register audit finding CoA F 16 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Medi um Manageme nt did not adequately review the reported information as to ensure that it agrees with the supporting schedules to the reported information on the AFS Management should perform proper review of the Annual Financial Statements (AFS) and Related Notes to ensure accuracy and fair presentation of the AFS Managemen t will correct the identified misstatemen ts by: 1.
 Correcting the 2023 FY impairment for furniture on the movable asset register.
-2. Processing a journal to dispose infrastructur e which should have been dispose N/A Manage r: Assets and Stores Manage ment Internal Audit 31- Jan-25 Not yet started with journal processi ng for infrastru cture.
-Not yet started with correctin g the 2023 jumpairm ent for furniture in the Asset register.
-Both correctin g actions to be done in January 2025 Ope rating Expenditure I. ı 2020 Differences between Contracted expenditure and VAT input CoA F 10 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Low The manageme nt did not properly account the VAT amount since they pay the VAT on internal revenue The management should account the expenditure and input VAT properly to reflect the substance of the transactions To provide analysis schedule on transactions where input vat was not accounted for (ie vat on retention) N/A Manage r: Revenu e and Expendi ture Internal Audit 31- Jan-25 Done Rental operating lease expenditure - Presentation and disclosure CoA F 11 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Medi um Manageme nt have omitted other part on operating accounting policy The management should complete the accounting policy to reflect the correct treatment of the lease To draft accounting policy to reflect the correct treatment of the lease operating transactions N/A Manage r: Revenu e and Expendi ture Internal Audit 30- Jun-25 In progress
+2. Processing a journal to dispose infrastructur e which should have been disposed in 2023 FY.
+N/A Manage r: Assets and Stores Manage ment Internal Audit 31- Jan-25 Not yet started with journal processi ng for infrastru cture.
+Not yet started with correcting g the 2023 impairm g the 2023 impairm ent for furriture in the Asset register.
+Both correctin g actions to be done in January 2025 Ope rating Expenditure • • Differences between Contracted expenditure and VAT input CoA F 10 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Low The manageme nt did not properly account the VAT amount since they pay the VAT on internal revenue The management should account the expenditure and input VAT properly to reflect the substance of the transactions To provide analysis schedule on transactions where input vat was not accounted for (ie vat on retention) N/A Manage r: Revenu e and Expendi ture Internal Audit 31- Jan-25 Done Rental operating lease expenditure - Presentation and disclosure CoA F 11 Financial Budget and Treasur y Office Misstate ment in financial stateme nts No Yes Medi um Manageme nt have omitted other part on The management should complete the accounting To draft accounting policy to reflect the correct N/A Manage r: Revenu e and Internal Audit 30- Jun-25 In progress